About TPDI · ARI

 The Dependence Score

 The TPDI score (0–100) reflects the proportion of visible offers that rely on platforms or remote resellers to complete bookings.
+Higher scores indicate stronger structural reliance on intermediary infrastructures.

 Scores evolve automatically as new market analyses are published.